Bricktech2000/Notes/notes/ingredient.md

 can be used as a _glazing agent_ in medicines and chewing gum. can be used as an emulsifier (used to form [[emulsion]]s) in soft drinks

-&mdash; Wikipedia &mdash; Sattva Climbing Chalk
+--- Wikipedia --- Sattva Climbing Chalk

 ## Hydroxypropyl Cellulose